Nav

 A cavernous malformation is a cluster of abnormal dilated blood vessels that lack normal blood vessel wall structure.
 As a result, blood flows through a cavernous malformation and can lead to bleeding into the brain.
 A mix of blood products leads to a characteristic “popcorn” appearance on imaging tests.

-The diagnosis of a cavernous malformation can be unexpected when the news comes after an imaging test for an unrelated reason.
+Cavernous malformation diagnosis can be unexpected when the news comes after an imaging test for an unrelated reason.
 In other cases, it can be a long sought-out cause for disabling symptoms and the first step toward receiving appropriate treatment.
 Learn more about the diagnostic details surrounding cavernous malformations in this article.

 Cavernous malformations are diagnosed using imaging tests such as a computed tomography (CT) scan and magnetic resonance imaging (MRI) test.
 A CT scan is cheaper and quicker than an MRI but provides less detail.
 These can be helpful to rule out other possible causes of your symptoms or to identify medical emergencies that require immediate action, such as a large brain bleed or blockage of fluid-filled cavities in the brain (hydrocephalus).